A fully marked ground rod gives you inspectability and traceability.

 Ground Rod Marking Requirements

-NEMA GR-1-2017 Standard for Grounding Rod Electrodes and Grounding Rod Electrode Couplings specifies that all copper-coated, galvanized and stainless steel ground rod electrodes “shall be permanently and legibly marked with the manufacturer’s identification and the catalog or equivalent designation, within 305 mm (12 in.) of the driving end of the ground rod electrode.”
+NEMA GR-1-2017 Standard for Grounding Rod Electrodes and Grounding Rod Electrode Couplings specifies that all copper-bonded, galvanized and stainless steel ground rod electrodes “shall be permanently and legibly marked with the manufacturer’s identification and the catalog or equivalent designation, within 305 mm (12 in.) of the driving end of the ground rod electrode.”

 This standard applies to electrodes and electrode couplings that function according to the National Electrical Code® (NEC) and the National Electrical Safety Code (NESC).
 It covers design and performance requirements and provides recommendations for selections and use.